 - As the shunt field is very small, the power loss in the shunt field is also small.

 The flux cannot usually be increased beyond its normal values because of the saturation of the iron.
-Therefore, speed control by flux is limited to weakening of the field, which gives an increase in speed.
-This method is applicable over only to a limited range, because if the field is weakened too much, there is a loss of stability.
+Therefore, speed control by flux is limited to the weakening of the field, which gives an increase in speed.
+This method is applicable over only to a limited range because if the field is weakened too much, there is a loss of stability.

 Armature Voltage Control of DC Motor

 In armature voltage control method the speed control is achieved by varying the applied voltage in the armature winding of the motor.
 This speed control method is also known as Ward Leonard Method, which is discussed in detail under the topic Ward Leonard Method or Armature Voltage Control.
 The link is provided below.